sysdiglabs/charts/charts/sysdig-deploy/README.md

 ## NodeAnalyzer

 For possible configuration values of the node-analyzer, please refer to the node-analyzer subchart [README](https://github.com/sysdiglabs/charts/blob/master/charts/node-analyzer/README.md).
-All agent-specific configuration can be prefixed with `nodeAnalyzer.` to apply them to this chart.
+All specific configuration can be prefixed with `nodeAnalyzer.` to apply them to this chart.

 Example: override apiEndpoint variable for nodeAnalyzer chart